Wall Paint Pastel: How to Paint Pastel Colours

 For your walls, this means that you can use clear colours that are not obtrusive.

-Chalk paints in pastel shades
+Chalk paints as wall paint: pastel colours

-A boost of creativity, on the other hand, is provided by delicate shades of purple, which really only add a touch of colour to your living room walls.
-On all walls, however, the colour purple can seem oppressive, which is why we recommend one or two accent walls.
-You can then complement it with a warm white, such as White with Vanilla.
+Ideal pastel colours for your bedroom:There are also plenty of ideas for wall design in pastel colours for your living room: For an open and invigorating atmosphere, you can paint one or two adjacent walls with a pastel yellow.
+This is particularly suitable if you have a light or even sky blue sofa.
+If you want to relax in your living room, choose a soft green or beige colour.
+Unlike yellow, you can paint large areas of your living room with pastel wall paint, while soft purple tones, which really only add a touch of colour to your living room walls, provide a boost of creativity.
+However, the colour purple can be overwhelming on all walls, which is why we recommend one or two accent walls.
+You can then add a warm white, such as White with Vanilla.
 You can also use White with Sun to bring warmth and cosiness into the room.
-Wallpapers in complementary colour shades are also an enrichment for your living space.
+Wallpapers in complementary colour shades are also an enrichment for your living room

 Ideal pastel colours for your living room: